top of page

 İstanΠόλις

-• richarddu7
+richarddu7

 Balat / Παλάτια

-Balat, a neighborhood on the coast of the Golden Horn, is connected to the modern district of Fatih on the historical peninsula of Istanbul.
+Balat, a neighborhood on the coast of the Golden Horn, is in the modern district of Fatih on the historical peninsula of Istanbul.
 Its name comes from the Greek word for palace (Παλάτιον, palation), with ties to the Byzantine Palace of Blachernae (τὸ ἐν Βλαχέρναις Παλάτιον, tó en Vlachérnais Palátion) in the nearby neighborhood of Ayvansaray.
 Until the 1453 conquest of Constantinople, Balat was named the “Sultan’s Gate” (Βασιλική Πύλη, Vasiliki Pili), referring to the gate through which emperors visiting the Palace of Blachernae entered the palace.

 Coastal view of Balat, featuring the Church of Saint Stephen (Source: www.eskiistanbul.net/tag/balat/)